 Marissa lived much of her adult life in the small mountain community of Mariposa California.
 If you have ever visited Yosemite, chances are you have stopped to refuel or buy snacks there.
-After raising two children, Marissa moved to Butte County to continue her education at California State University, Chico.
-Since receiving her Public Health degree, she has been an Advocacy Coordinator for the American Lung Association working on the North Valley Rural Regional tobacco grant.
-Prior to working in tobacco, Marissa worked on a TomKat Foundation grant to educate rural health care providers on wildfire safety issues.
+Marissa moved to Butte County to continue her education at California State University, Chico.
+Currently, Marissa is the Project Director for LEAD (Leadership In Equity Action and Development), a project of the California Health Collaborative.
+LEAD's goal is to improve the health and wellbeing of North Valley residents through youth leadership development, tobacco retail policies, and collaboration with local planning departments.
+Prior to directing LEAD, Marissa worked with the American Lung Association in tobacco control, and on a grant to educate rural health care providers on wildfire safety issues.
 Her interest in both tobacco work and wildfire safety, stems from the same place, a desire to uplift rural communities.
 Her unique experience helps span the gap between tobacco control projects and the rural population they hope to serve.

 Dyane Osorio is the Sierra Club northern California’s Mother Lode Chapter Director.
 Like most Americans she comes from a vibrant immigrant story.
 Born in Southern California her family moved to South America when she was four years old and returned to California to attend college at CSU Northridge, where she received her B.A. in Political Science and dual Minors in Economics and History.
 In 2010, she moved to Sacramento and co-founded the higher-education nonprofit, Dream.
 Develop.
 Do., that fundraised scholarships for marginalized students and helped organize the largest annual university fair and FAFSA/Dream Act applications bilingual assistance event.